tpascarella/sr50/docs/fi-stages/stage-2.md

 :::caution

-Note that the "work 'til you're 65" life plan won't get you past Stage 2.
+Notice that the "work 'til you're 65" life script will not get you past Stage 2.

 :::